Ralph Riggs: Broadway and Witchie and Riggs

 "One which can not fail to give pleasure is contributed by the American dancers, Ralph Riggs and Catherine Witchie, whose dancing in Here and There at the Empire and subsequently at the Hippodrome has proved so successful in London.
 Their methods are novel and graceful, and deserve the warm commendation they receive."

 In the summer of 1918 Witchie and Riggs were working in music halls in London in programs that also featured the comedians Joe O'Gorman and Wal Langtry.
 In August 1918 they were the headlining act at the Theatre Royal, Dublin in Ireland.
 They then went to Paris where they starred in the musical revue Ça Vaut Ça in 1918-1919, ultimately returning to the United States after the close of that show in the autumn of 1919.
 During their time in Europe they entertained American soldiers serving during World War I in hospitals and cantonments.

-In 1919 Witchie and Riggs returned to Broadway in the The Passing Show of 1919.
+In 1919 Witchie and Riggs returned to Broadway in The Passing Show of 1919.
 Their featured dances in this revue included a "Salem witchcraft number, with an unusual lighting effect" and a "Chinese idol dance".
 After the Broadway production closed in June 1920, they remained with the show when it went on tour.
 During the run of the Passing Show, they also performed in a benefit concert for the Actors' Equity Association that was presented at the Metropolitan Opera House, an engagement they repeated in 1921 in which they performed in an "All-Star Dancing Group" whose other members included Clifton Webb, Dorothy Dickson, Hal Skelly, Louise Groody, and Adele and Fred Astaire.
 They also toured in vaudeville in their own shows, Inspirations (1920) and Dance Idylls (1921).
 When the latter work reached Boston's Keith's Theatre in May 1921 they shared headline billing with Julian Eltinge.